taichi-dev/taichi/docs/debugging.rst

 Debugging
 =========

-Debugging a massive-parallelized CPU/GPU program is not easy, so Taichi provides some builtin utilities that hopefully could help you debug your Taichi program.
+Debugging a parallel program is not easy, so Taichi provides builtin utilities that could hopefully help you debug your Taichi program.

-Runtime ``print`` in kernel
+Run-time ``print`` in kernels
 ---------------------------

 Debug your program with ``print()`` in Taichi-scope.
 For example: